PaulSD/config-template-card/README.md

       top: 47%
       left: 75%
 ```
-The `style` object on the element configuration is applied to the element itself, the `style` object on the `config-template-card` is applied to the surrounding card, both can contain templated values.
+The `style` object on the element configuration is applied to the element itself, the `style` object on the `config-template-card` is applied to the surrounding card.
+Both can contain templated values.
 For example, in order to place the card properly, the `top` and `left` attributes must always be configured on the `config-template-card`.

 ### Entities card example